Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 <Alert type="info">

   I used [Redux Toolkit](https://redux-toolkit.js.org/) for the user state (i.e. purchased items) and [`redux-persist`](https://github.com/rt2zz/redux-persist) for persistence.
-There are no particular reasons why I used Redux over zustand or any other solution.
+There are no particular reasons why I used Redux over Zustand or any other solution.
 </Alert>

 ## Challenges

 ### Expo and libraries

-There's an official library called [`expo-pixi`](https://github.com/expo/expo-pixi) originally developed by Evan Bacon.
-This is the first search result when looking for pixi.js for Expo/React Native.
+There’s an official library called [`expo-pixi`](https://github.com/expo/expo-pixi) originally developed by Evan Bacon.
+This is the first search result when looking for PixiJS for Expo/React Native.
 I tried using this library but quickly abandoned it because of plenty of issues it has.
 Instead, I created my port with better compatibility.
 It can be found on [`Bartozzz/expo-pixi`](https://github.com/Bartozzz/expo-pixi).

 #### Issue #1: incompatible with Expo 43 ([#221](https://github.com/expo/expo-pixi/issues/221))